root-project/web/manual/io_custom_classes/index.md

 > **Note**
 >
-> In the past, linkdef files also contained directives for global variables, functions and enums: these directives are ignored since ROOT version 6.
+> In the past, linkdef files also contained directives for global variables and functions: these directives are ignored since ROOT version 6.

 ### Selection by file name